CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-server-exception.md

 #### How to Fix

-Check the [Host] telnet server configurations and that the telnet server is running.
+Check the [Host] telnet server is running.
+If it is running please check you haven't sent it an `exit` command, as this will cause the exception.
+If the exception persists please troubleshoot common reasons for telnet servers disconnecting.

 ***